Photo by Alexandra Fuller on Unsplash

 The use of palm wax could result in mass deforestation, pollution and destruction of the eco-system.
 Look for high standards of palm wax that have been certified by the RSPO (Round Table for Sustainable Palm Oil) and the MPOC (Malaysian Palm Oil Council).
 These standards protects the endangered animals with environmentally safe farming practices.

 At Lavender Backyard Garden, we use three main wax types, soy wax, coconut soy blended wax and pure coconut wax, for the candles we create.
 Each type of candle is carefully formulated and produced to create a beautiful burning candle.
+Our candles are handcraft by small batches and scented by our award-winning essential oils.
+If you would like to learn more about our farm click here to discover our farm.

 Coconut Soy Candle scented by Lavender Essential Oil